jkenlooper/piecemaker/README.rst

 It creates jigsaw puzzle pieces in multiple formats: svg, jpg, and png.
 The number and size of pieces are set by passing the script different options.
 It takes a while to run if doing a lot of pieces.
-It currently uses potrace, and imagemagick convert subprocesses.
 Extra JSON files are created with details on size of pieces and adjacent pieces information which is commonly used when verifying that two pieces can join together.

 Installing